ndeadly/MissionControl/README.md

 ### Building from source

+> [!Note]
-> Note: To build Mission Control, you will need the devkitPro toolchain installed on your system, along with the required packages for Switch development.
+To build Mission Control, you will need the devkitPro toolchain installed on your system, along with the required packages for Switch development.
 Refer to the devkitPro [Getting Started](https://devkitpro.org/wiki/Getting_Started) guide for further info.

 First, check for updates to the devkitPro repositories and make sure your installed packages are up to date.
 You may need to re-run this command a second time if it asks to restart the pacman terminal.
 ```